holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 !!!

 Your bare-bones forum needs two entry types: `post` and `comment`.
 You'll define these in the `posts` integrity zome you just created in the previous step.
 The `post` entry type will define a `title` field and a `content` field.
-The `comment` entry type will define a `comment_content` field and a reference to the post it should be attached to.
+The `comment` entry type will define a `content` field and a reference to the post it should be attached to.

 To do this, just follow the instructions that the scaffold suggested for adding new entry definitions to your zome.